yilmazalican/team/README.md

 [![Build Status](https://travis-ci.org/yilmazalican/team.svg?branch=master)](https://travis-ci.org/yilmazalican/team)
-[Important]
-We are using mergepbx for merging Xcode project config file for a comfortable teamwork and version control.
-Please do;
-<pre> brew install mergepbx. </pre>

 # Welcome
 iFlat is a extra space monetizing platform which allows customers to rent their flat easily and showcase it to an audience of millions.